sirech/shell/zshrc/README.markdown

 command.
 This file can contain specific settings, like aliases for the folders in the machine.

-4. Check if your os is included by looking for the result of `uname -s` in the bashrc file.
+3. Check if your os is included by looking for the result of `uname -s` in the bashrc file.
 If your os is not there, create a file and link it from there.

+### Settings for a specific machine

+You can add settings for a specific machine by creating a file in the machine directory with the name returned by the _ehostname_ command.
+Some examples:

+* _proxy_: Use a proxy with `activate_proxy host port`.
+* custom aliases.
+* custom environment variables.

 ### Setting zsh as the default shell